Burzio's generalization: Motivation for Burzio's generalization

-Assignment of Theta Role and Case
+Assignment of theta role and case

-Theta Role Assignment
+Theta role assignment

-Theta roles (or thematic roles) are bundles of Thematic relations.
-There are certain theta roles that are more commonly assigned to the subject such as agent and theta roles that are more common to the object such as patient or theme.
-Subjects of unaccusative verbs bear a theta role that is common to objects, which leads to the hypothesis that in the d-structure the Determiner Phrase subject occupies the object position in the syntactic tree.
-The following is a theta grid for the Ergative verb fall, which has the argument structure V[DP___]:
+Theta roles (or thematic roles) are bundles of thematic relations.
+Certain theta roles are more commonly assigned to the subject, such as agent; other theta roles are more common to the object, such as patient or theme.
+Subjects of unaccusative verbs bear a theta role that is common to objects, which leads to the hypothesis that in the D-structure, the determiner phrase subject occupies the object position in the syntactic tree.
+The following is a theta grid for the ergative verb fall, which has the argument structure V[DP___]: